zencart/documentation/content/user/running/regular_maintenance.md

 - Perform a [security audit](/user/security/security_recommendations/#12-things-to-check-up-on-regularly) on your site.
 - Check your [website accessibility](/user/accessibility/accessibility/). **This is particularly important for websites in the United States due to litigation risk.**
 - Optional: Run "Optimize Database" from [Admin > Tools > Store Manager](/user/admin_pages/tools/store_manager/).
+- Be sure you are subscribed to the [Known Bugs](/user/about_us/known_bugs/) thread for your release.
+Update your store as fixes are announced.

 ## Cleaning Up Disk Space